woodsmc/ostore/docs/ostoreapi.md

 int ostoreobj_setLength(TOStoreHnd oStore, TOStoreObjID id, uint32_t length);
 ```

-**Function Description:** Sets the length of the object within the store.
+**Function Description:** Sets the length of an object within the store.
 This can be used to extend the objects length and force allocate more space to it, or alternatively it can be used to truncate the object and release space that has been assigned to it.
 **Parameters:**

 - `oStore`: An OStore handle, for an open OStore.